Narvik Municipality: Economy

-Narvik was one of the first areas in the world to be affected by the financial crisis of 2007–2008.
+Narvik was one of the first areas to be affected by the 2008 financial crisis.
 It lost the equivalent of US$ million in August 2007 after it invested in Citigroup securities.
 As the Norwegian government refused to bail them out, Narvik was forced to implement severe budget cuts.

 Recreation and tourism

 Narvik has access to numerous outdoor activities.
 This is the best known location in northern Norway for alpine skiing.

 There are lifts, and several of the slopes are floodlit.
 There is also a cable car to Fagernesfjellet, with a view and the possibility to walk even higher up in the mountains.
 Narvik Winter Festival (Vinterfestuka) takes place in early March.
 Mountain hiking is very popular in the area, and the mountain area near the Swedish border has several places of accommodation.
 A signed mountain bike route is also available.

 Wreck diving attracts divers to Narvik, as there are a lot of wrecks in or near the harbour, and more spread out in the fjord.
 Fishing in the fjord or in lakes and streams is a popular leisure activity.
 There are salmon rivers in Skjomen, Beisfjord and Bjerkvik.